johnwargo/pi-remind/readme.md

 Revision History
 =================================
+2016-08-21: Removed .desktop file and replaced it with a shell script that actually works.

 2016-08-16: Changed activity lights to blue for checking and green for success.
 That seemed to be better as it now has red for failure and green for success.
 Made constants out of the colors used so the app's behavior can be changed more easily in one place.

 2016-08-15: Updated the `show_activity_light` function, renamed the function to `set_activity_light` and updated it so it takes a `color` paremeter.
 Modified the flash_all_lights to take a `color` parameter.
 Renamed `flash_all_lights` and `flass_random_lights` to `flash_all` and `flash_random`.